 Guidelines for remuneration to senior executives

-According to the guidelines for remuneration to senior executives, adopted at the annual general meeting of 25 April 2018, Immunicum shall offer a competitive remuneration that enables recruitment and retention of skilled senior executives.
+According to the guidelines for remuneration to senior executives, adopted at the annual general meeting of 25 April 2019, Immunicum shall offer a competitive remuneration that enables recruitment and retention of skilled senior executives.
 Remuneration to the senior executives shall consist of a fixed salary, an achievement-based variable salary and other benefits.
 If the board of directors, in addition to this remuneration, assesses that share-related incentive programs, such as personnel stock options, should be implemented, the board of directors shall propose such to the general meeting.
 The guidelines includes an authorization to the board of directors to depart from the guidelines if a specific situation so demands.
-Previous mentioned authorization has been utilized when recruiting the company’s present managing director, so far as he has right to remuneration in occurrence of sales of the company or sale of the company’s major assets or intellectual property rights, or at other transactions which the board of directors assesse as equivalent.
+Previous mentioned authorization has been utilized when recruiting the company’s former managing director, so far as he has right to remuneration in occurrence of sales of the company or sale of the company’s major assets or intellectual property rights, or at other transactions which the board of directors assesse as equivalent.
 The aforesaid remuneration is fixed at a percentage of, respectively, the purchase price or the up-front payment and so-called milestone payments.

-At the moment there are no incentive programs involving issuing of new shares in Immunicum, but the CEO have participated in a so called share saving program whereby he has received remuneration in the form of fixed salary for shares in Immunicum he has acquired on the stock market.
+The former CEO have participated in a so called share saving program whereby he has received remuneration in the form of fixed salary for shares in Immunicum he has acquired on the stock market.